status-im/help.status.im/docs/en/status-communities/change-a-token-gated-channel-to-open.md

 ---
-id: 640
+id: 638
 revision: 0
 language: en
 hide:
   - navigation
 ---

-# Reset notifications settings
+# Change a token-gated channel to open

  :octicons-tools-24: In progress